dfinity/portal/docs/developer-docs/daos/nns/neuron-management.md

 * **Neuron ID**: Each neuron has an identity selected by NNS governance at neuron creation.
 * **Account**: Each neuron has an associated account on the ICP ledger where the locked ICP balance resides.
 This account is owned by the NNS governance canister and therefore a user cannot move staked tokens.
 * **Controller**: The principal that controls the neuron.
-The principal must identify a public key pair, which acts as a “master key,” such that the corresponding secret key should be kept very secure.
+A principal corresponds to the public key of a public-private key pair and anyone with possession of the corresponding private key will have full control of the neuron.
+Therefore, the private key of the controller principal should be kept very secure.
 A principal can control many neurons.

-* **Dissolve delay & dissolve state**: The tokens in a neuron are locked for a specified time, called the _dissolve delay_.
+* **Dissolve delay & dissolve state**: The tokens in a neuron are locked for a specified duration, called the _dissolve delay_.
 This can be thought of like a kitchen timer that can only be turned in one direction.
 It can be arbitrarily increased, but only reduced by turning on the countdown and waiting for the time to pass.
-A neuron is eligible to vote if it has a dissolve delay of at least 6 months.
+A neuron must have a dissolve delay of at least 6 months to be eligible to vote.
   * A neuron can be _non-dissolving_ which means that the timer is stopped and the neuron's dissolve delay remains the same.
   * A neuron can be _dissolving_ which means that the timer is decreasing the neuron's dissolve delay as time passes.
   * Once the timer has counted down, a neuron is _dissolved_ and the ICP tokens can be unstaked again.
 * **Age**: Every non-dissolving neuron has an age, which denotes how long it has been in the non-dissolving state.
-A neuron's dissolve delay and age increases the neuron's voting power.
+A neuron's voting power increases as its age increases.
+A neuron's voting power also increases if its controller increases its dissolv delay.

 * **Maturity**:  When neurons vote, over time the NNS increases their maturity to reward them.
 Maturity can be converted into ICP by spawning (see below).